Stanisław Witkiewicz: Life

 In 1886, he visited Zakopane for the first time.
 He developed a fascination with the Tatra Mountains, the Podhale highlanders and their vernacular traditions.
 His ambition became to create a Polish national style based on the highlanders' art, which he considered quintessentially Polish.

-He formulated the Zakopane Style (styl zakopiański) (also known as Witkiewicz Style (styl witkiewiczowski)) in architecture, in which he designed homes and interiors for well-off, artistically-minded Poles.
+He formulated the Zakopane Style (styl zakopiański) (also known as Witkiewicz Style (styl witkiewiczowski)) in architecture, in which he designed homes and interiors for well-off, artistically-minded Poles including Bronisława Kondratowicz.
 He was strongly associated with Zakopane and promoted it in the art community.

 Witkiewicz had strong views against formal education:"School is completely at odds with the psychological make-up of human beings".He applied this principle in his son's upbringing and was disappointed when the 20-year-old Witkacy chose to enroll at the Academy of Fine Arts in Kraków.

 In 1908, suffering from tuberculosis, the elder Witkiewicz left his family in Zakopane and relocated to Lovran, a fashionable resort in what was then Austria-Hungary, which today is in Croatia.
 He died there in 1915.

 His first monographic art exhibition was staged in Zachęta Fine Arts Society in 1927.
 His son, Stanisław Ignacy Witkiewicz, became a famous painter, playwright, novelist and philosopher, also known (from the conflation of his surname and middle name) by the pseudonym "Witkacy."